G2H/curzon/README.md

 # curzon listings

-An app engine mobile first webapp to retrieve showings info at curzon cinemas in London
+An app engine mobile first webapp to retrieve showings info from curzon cinemas in London

 ## Todo